Sunday, 23 September 2007

 Putting new gaskets in and putting everything back together.
 I opted for the easy way (hopefully).
 As I had a fairly new used pump lying around I put that one in instead of reconditioning the old one.

-Only things left for tomorrow is reconnect the carburettors and refill the coolant system.
+The only things left for tomorrow are to reconnect the carburettors and refill the coolant system with fresh coolant.

 10CR statistics and aftermath